Carlos D. Londoño Sulkin

 I teach the following courses in the Department of Anthropology’s undergraduate program: Introduction to Anthropology, The Anthropology of Language, The Anthropology of Personhood, Ethnographic Fieldwork Methods, The Ethnography of Amazonia, and The Anthropology of Contemporary Human Problems.
 At the graduate level, I’ve taught advanced courses on key debates in the anthropological study of indigenous Amazonian peoples, and courses on selfhood and morality.

-From 2017 till 2020 I will be President of the Society for the Anthropology of Lowland South America, and the elected faculty member on the University of Regina’s Board of Governors.
+From 2017 till 2020 I am President of the Society for the Anthropology of Lowland South America, and the elected faculty member on the University of Regina’s Board of Governors.

 Carlos D. Londoño Sulkin’s current Curriculum Vitae: https://www.uregina.ca/arts/anthropology/assets/docs/pdf/CLondono-cv-2019.pdf